nordigen/nordigen-telegram-bot/README.md

-# Nordigen Telegram Bot
+# Nordigen Telegram bot

-Telegram bot that retrieves your balance amount from free [Nordigen](https://nordigen.com/en/) API.
-You can either get your balance using command `/balance` or by recording a voice message.
+Telegram bot that retrieves your bank account balance from your bank using Nordigen’s free account information API.
+You can get your bank account balance by using command `/balance` or by recording a voice message.

 ## Introduction

-This bot is meant for developers who want to experiment with Nordigen Open Banking API to add new every-day functionality to one's bank account.
+Nordigen Telegram bot is a hobby project built by Nordigen’s team to showcase the features of our API.
+This bot is meant for developers who want to experiment with open banking APIs and want to add more functionality to their bank accounts.

-To create and configure it one must go throught the following steps:
+To create and configure it, please follow the following steps:

 * Register on [ob.nordigen.com](https://ob.nordigen.com/) and connect your bank via API as detailed in our [Quickstart Guide](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide_postman/).
 To save time, we recommend using our [swagger file](https://ob.nordigen.com/api/swagger.json) in Postman.

-* Create a new personal Telegram Bot by starting a chat with @BotFather on Telegram, clicking Start and choosing the bot's name and username.
+* Create a new personal Telegram Bot by starting a chat with `@BotFather` on Telegram, clicking Start and choosing the bot’s name and username.
 Once it is created, BotFather will provide you with a token that you will need in later steps

-* Install the bot's logic and configure it as described in the steps below.
+* Install the bot’s logic and configure it as described in the steps below.

 ---
 ## Requirements